kristianmandrup/oauth_assist/README.md

 Note: A locale file called `oauth_assist_en.yml` is included in the config folder of this gem.

 There is also a `OauthAssist::Controller::UserHelper` that can fx be included into `ApplicationController.
+The `OauthAssist::View::Helper` can be used in a similar fashion (used in `views/services/_list.html.haml`).

 ## Custom OAuth Data extraction